Pregnancy changes your body, and it can take time to recover. Some women use a postpartum belly wrap after having a baby to help their muscles.

-Studies show that wraps or binders might help with pain and healing after a Cesarean section.
+Studies show that wraps or binders might help with pain and healing after a C-section (cesarean section).
 They might also help support your organs and muscles as they move back into place after having a baby.

 Benefits of Postpartum Belly Wraps

 Postpartum belly wraps are sometimes called a belly band or a belly binder.
-Doctors suggest binding after major abdominal surgery, including after a Cesarean section.
+Doctors suggest binding after major abdominal surgery, including after a C-section.
 There are benefits to using an after-birth belly wrap.

 - Helps relieve pain